ZhuZhouFan/CQVAE/README.md

 # EMPIRICAL-ASSET-PRICING-VIA-THE-CONDITIONAL-QUANTILE-VARIATIONAL-AUTOENCODER
 This is a pre-release version of code for paper EMPIRICAL ASSET PRICING VIA THE CONDITIONAL QUANTILE VARIATIONAL AUTOENCODER.

+The paper is accessible at ......

+The dataset of this paper could be download through .....